 Parathyroid Disease (Hyperparathyroidism)

 After parathyroid surgery, most patients will be able to go home the same day after a brief observation period.
 Recovery is very quick and the procedure causes little discomfort.
-Patients usually resume normal activity within a couple days and some patients return to work when you feel ready.
+Patients usually resume normal activity the next day and we advise you to return to work when you feel ready.
 Your surgeon will discuss in detail with you the expected recovery period.

 Since hyperparathyroidism can recur in a small proportion of people, all patients are enrolled in our post-operative active surveillance program.
 This will entail serial bloodwork that our staff will monitor.
 If a patient is noted to have an increasing PTH or calcium on routine bloodwork, we will investigate for recurrence with parathyroid imaging studies.

 At the Weill Cornell Endocrine Oncology program, we are dedicated to a patient-centered multidisciplinary approach to provide you with the most up-to-date treatment options and access to clinical trials for parathyroid disease.